TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/udg-getting-started/connect-datasource.md

 #### 8. Save data source

-It is important to save datasource configuration before updating the API in order to reflect the changes in your API definition.
+It is important to save datasource configuration in order to reflect the changes in your API definition.
+The` “Save & Update API” `button will persist the full API definition.

 #### 9. Update API and Test